Basavarajkembhavimath/share2learn/_posts/2025-11-06-executing-python-script.md

  $
 ```

-# Virtual Environments
+## Virtual Environments

+What if I share this script with a friend who has python3 present in some other location ?
+May be in /usr/share/bin/python3 ?

-So, what if we need to execute this script using the python interpreter in the currently active virtual environment ?
+Or, what if we need to execute this script using the python interpreter in the currently active virtual environment ?

 Using the above Shebang would make the shell always use the Python interpreter mentioned in the Shebang, viz., /usr/bin/python3